Learning Resources and Events

 Understanding Safeguarding – Multi-Agency Partnership Events

 During 2017, twelve multi-agency partnership events (MAPE) took place for the children's workforce in Bromley.
-Three separate events will be repeated four times during the year.
+Three separate events were repeated four times during the year.
 The programme was developed to address topical issues, gaps in knowledge, and areas of concern raised by colleagues.
 Presentations from the events:

 Jim Gamble's video presentation for MAPE 2 can now be used by the children's workforce in team meetings across the partnership to share the messages from the BSCB in a dynamic, interactive way: